 The main investigation area of the laboratory is condensed matter theory.
-In particular, we consider magnetic phenomena and quantum oscillations of high temperature superconductors, nonlinear dynamics of crystal lattice, vibration solitons and crystal defect formation in application to material radiation resistance, graphene and carbon nanotube complex structures, singular and nonlinear quantum optics.
 New methods for numeric modeling of solids are developed with the aim of investigating and predicting properties of crystals, glasses, hetero- and nanostructures.
+In particular, we consider

 Theoretical materials physics